 Your premium for the time period specified (eg to age 55 for a 'Level 55' premium structure or to age 65 for a 'Level 65' premium structure) is calculated based upon the Insured Person's age at the commencement of the cover.
-From commencement to the end of the time period specified, that the premium will generally remain unchanged for the amount of cover applied for.
+From commencement to the end of the time period specified, the premium will generally remain unchanged for the amount of cover applied for.
+Sometimes we may need to make changes to our rates as part of a review of our pricing.
+This may result in a change to your level premium rates.
+Further detail on when level premiums may change can be found below in the 'When your premium will change' section.